Sign up for our e-newsletters

 Learning

-As well as protecting the world’s knowledge, the British Library aims to share it as widely as possible.
+As important as protecting the world’s knowledge is our ability to share it as widely as possible.

-• Family, community and regional programmes to broaden accessibility to the Library and its resources
+• Family, community and national programmes to take the Library's knowledge and activities to the widest audience.

 children looking at the interactive book